sbt/website/src/reference/00-Getting-Started/02-sbt-by-example.md

 ### Create a source file

 Leave the previous command running.
 From a different shell or in your file manager create in the project directory the following nested directories: `src/main/scala/example`.
-Then, create in the `example` directory the following file using your favorite editor.
-Give it a name of your choice, but ending with the suffix ".scala"
+Then, create `Hello.scala` in the `example` directory using your favorite editor as follows:

 ```scala
 package example